 Address: 90 Bedford St, New York, NY 10014

-P.S.
-Does this building may look familiar to some of you?
-The exterior of the building was used as the apartment on the iconic tv show Friends.
-It’s no Central Perk, but Little Owl does serve some of the best Mediterranean food in New York City.
+One of NYC’s biggest locations from film, the building’s exterior was used as the apartment on the TV show Friends.
+It’s no Central Perk, but Little Owl is one of the best restaurants in the Greenwich Village.

 Petite Boucherie